Home » News » Hackathon for Climate Action – Winners Announced

 WTUN Climate Action Hackathon provided students an opportunity to collaborate with peers across the world on a global issue and create new ideas and solutions to real life problems.

 Students from different institutions and study disciplines worked together on a solution to address a problem connected to the UN SDG Climate Action.
-This took place online and over an intense 48 hour period crossing multiple timezones.
+This took place online and over an intense 48 hour period crossing multiple time zones.

 During this time we had a team of experts and mentors delivering focussed sessions, and providing guidance on how to develop an initial idea through to a final product, there were planned lectures and talks running alongside, with plenty of room for questions and feedback and advice.